Bio-protocol/unmethylated-regions_UMR-extractor-WGBS/README.md

 maize_chr1_reference	301	400	2	10	28
 ```

-More example tile files are found in the example_genomes folder in the input folder.
+More example tile files can found in the example_genomes folder in the input folder.
+They will be provided by UQeSpace, with the DOI being available when the article is published.

 ## Major steps